Material Safety Data Sheet for Cyclopentyl Chloride

 First Aid Measures

 Skin Contact: Remove contaminated clothing.
-Wash skin with water and soap for at least 15 minutes.
-Seek medical attention for irritation.
+Rinse skin immediately with plenty of water for 15 minutes.
+Seek medical advice for persistent irritation.

-Eye Contact: Rinse thoroughly with water for at least 15 minutes.
-Remove contact lenses if present.
-Continue rinsing and get medical advice.
+Eye Contact: Flush eyes with lukewarm, gently flowing water for at least 15 minutes.
+Remove contact lenses if present and easy to do.
+Seek prompt medical care.

-Ingestion: Rinse mouth.
+Ingestion: Rinse mouth with water.
 Do not induce vomiting.
-Get immediate medical attention.
+Get medical attention immediately.

 Fire-Fighting Measures

-Protective Equipment: Firefighters wear self-contained breathing apparatus and full protective clothing
+Protective Equipment: Firefighters require self-contained breathing apparatus and full protective clothing.

 Accidental Release Measures